myjpgit/HIM/README.md

 HIM: Discovering Implicit Relationships in Heterogeneous Social Networks
 ========
 This repository contains an implementation of the Implicit Relation Discovery Framework (HIM) for heterogeneous networks, as well as experiments on Implicit Relation Prediction.
-A description of the model and results can be found in the paper:
+A description of the model and results can be found in our paper.

 Requirements
 --------